 It looks like Pennsylvania will be heading back to the drawing board in the Physical Health Managed Care Organization (PH-MCO) procurement process.
 That’s because in April 2018, Commonwealth Courtruled in favor of the bidders protesting the contract award process; Aetna, United HealthCare and Vista Health Plan.
 The three insurers had filed suit challenging that (more…)

-In February, I wrote about Aetna’s breach of Super Protected Data which occurred when the insurer sent letters to roughly 12,000 members that exposed their HIV status.
+In January, Aetna settled two suits stemming from a high-profile breach of HIV data.
+Aetna’s breach of Super Protected Data which occurred when the insurer sent letters to roughly 12,000 members that exposed their HIV status.
 The letters were processed and mailed by KCC, a company Aetna had contracted with to notify the same consumers about the settlement of two class action lawsuits (more…)

 Pennsylvania continues to take steps to address the opioid epidemic by focusing on removing barriers to treatment.
 In late 2016, the state began implementing its Centers of Excellence program, with the goal of coordinating care for individuals with opioid use disorders and co-occurring behavioral and/or physical health conditions.
 Originally twenty centers were funded, with twenty-five additional centers implemented several months later. (more…)